 Known as the "Art of Living," Shankar's technique combines Eastern philosophy, meditation, stretches and breathing exercises as a strategy to reduce stress, anxiety and depression and improve mental health.

 About 16.5 million Americans regularly practice yoga, according to a recent survey by Harris Interactive Service Bureau conducted on behalf of Yoga Journal.
-Some are Indo-Americans who are rediscovering breathing and yoga techniques as a means of dealing with stress in the United States.

 In 2001, Manik Advani, a Fremont resident in his 40s, was ready to quit his job in the high-tech industry, which seemed to consist of endless pressure to meet deadlines, along with little recognition from his supervisors.

 "They had sucked the joy out of everything," Advani said.
 "I was fed up.
 I wanted to go back to India, or quit my job and work at 7-Eleven or Burger King."

 In June 2003, he enrolled in an "Art of Living" class and broke down in tears.
 When he closed his eyes, he had what he describes as a flashback to his late grandmother's living room with what he remembered of her sculptures, statues and sofa.
 When he left India in 1986, he had promised to return to see her after earning his master's degree, he said.
 But life had become so hectic that he never made it back.

 In the flashback, "She just looked at me and said, 'Don't worry, it's OK,'" he recalled.
 "Deep down in my subconscious, I had all this guilt.
 This process somehow released it."